qpov/qt/Privacy Policy.md

 ## 8. Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at: [insert contact email].
+If you have any questions or concerns about this Privacy Policy, please contact us at: aset.slanbek@gmail.com.

 Thank you for using our Bot!